andbusch/ai-psychosis-eval/README.md

 # AI-Psychosis-Eval

-AI-Psychosis-Eval is a repository containing a synthetic data pipeline and evaluation environment designed to evaluate the effectiveness of LLMs in identifying instances of user psychosis.
+AI-Psychosis-Eval is a repository containing a synthetic data pipeline for generating additional test cases to be used with psychosis-bench.

 ## Synthetic Data Pipeline